sethadam1/essential-mac-apps/README.md

 A simple utility that prevents your Mac from going to sleep by simulating tiny mouse movements, perfect for presentations or when you need to keep your system active.

 ### [Android File Transfer](https://www.android.com/filetransfer/)
-Google's official tool for transferring files between your Mac and Android devices, providing a simple drag-and-drop interface for managing photos, music, and documents.## L auncher & Automation
+Google's official tool for transferring files between your Mac and Android devices, providing a simple drag-and-drop interface for managing photos, music, and documents.

+---

+## Launcher & Automation

 Supercharge your productivity with powerful launchers and automation tools.

 ### [Raycast](https://www.raycast.com/)
-A blazingly fast, totally extendable launcher that replaces Spotlight with powerful features like clipboard history, window management, system controls, and a rich ecosystem of extensions.## Commu nication & AI
+A blazingly fast, totally extendable launcher that replaces Spotlight with powerful features like clipboard history, window management, system controls, and a rich ecosystem of extensions.

+---

+## Communication & AI

 Stay connected and leverage AI assistance for your daily tasks.